How much are Kansas closing costs? | Who pays them? | Kansas seller closing costs calculator | How to save when you sell | FAQs

 Every Kansas home sale is unique, and many come with a few surprise fees.
 Here are a few of the most common additional costs you may face selling your Kansas home:

 - Mortgage payoff and/or prepayment penalties

 - Attorney fees (optional in Kansas, averages $247)

 » LEARN: The total cost of selling a house

 Your realtor will have a better idea of the closing costs you can expect to pay, depending on the Kansas neighborhood you're selling in and other factors.

 An experienced agent can do a lot more than market your property and negotiate with buyers.
 Top realtors — like the ones Clever partners with — will have the local knowledge necessary to maximize your profits and understand what buyers in the area are looking for in a new home.

 How to save on Kansas closing costs

-While closing costs aren't typically the biggest expense for sellers in Kansas, you do have some options to help you pay less, if possible.
+While closing costs aren't usually the biggest expense for sellers in Kansas, there are a few ways to reduce these fees.